Azure/azureml-examples/tutorials/using-pytorch-lightning/README.md

 - azurecli
 products:
 - azure-machine-learning
-description: Learn how to train and log metrics with [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) and Azure ML.
+description: [Experimental] Learn how to train and log metrics with [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) and Azure ML.
 ---

 # Train with PyTorch Lightning

+**Note**: this tutorial is experimental and prone to failure

 [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) is a lightweight open-source library that provides a high-level interface for PyTorch.